score-json/nlohmann_json/TSF/trustable/assertions/TA-BEHAVIOURS_CONTEXT.md

 - Are there any Expectations where we believe more coverage would help?
   - **Answer**: No, the coverage is already on a high level and no further gains are expected by further increasing the coverage.
 - How do dependencies affect Expectations, and are their properties verifiable?
-  - **Answer**: The nlohmann/json library does not have external dependencies, so that there are none that could possibly affect the Expectations.
-TODO say that this doesnt apply to testing
+  - **Answer**: The nlohmann/json library does not have any external dependencies apart from the testing pipeline, so there are no dependencies that could possibly affect the Expectations.
 - Are input analysis findings from components, tools, and data considered in relation to Expectations?
-  - **Answer**: TODO ask in libera chat or look through TA-Behaviours
+  - **Answer**: For components, there is no input analysis as the nlohmann/json library has no external components (see JLS-34).
+For Tools, a tool assessment is provided via JLS-50.
+In addition, the only data provided to the nlohmann/json library is the input data when using the libraries' functionality.